 The IRS has information about filing requirements for dependents, who is responsible for a child's return, how to figure a dependent's standard deduction and exemption (if any), and whether a dependent can claim exemption from federal income tax withholding.

 Child Care Aware is a national program of the National Association of Child Care Resource & Referral Agencies (NACCRRA) and helps families learn more about the elements of high-quality child care and how to locate programs in their communities.
-Check out Child Care Aware's financial assistance resources.
+Check out Child Care Aware's Paying for Child Care webpage.

 The Cook Inlet Tribal Council (CITC) Child Care Assistance Program provides financial assistance to Alaska Native and Native American families who are in need of daycare services for children under the age of 13.
 If the family is receiving Public Assistance, they must contact their case worker to request an authorization for child care assistance.